 - bookkeeping to help you track your sales, purchases and reconcile accounts and transactions.

-Accounting software makes calculations and balancing expenditure and income easier to do and analyse.
+Accounting software makes calculations and balancing expenditure and income easier to do and analyze.
 Apart from making calculations and tracking expenses easier, it also replaces physical paperwork or accounting books, meaning less need for physical storage.

 Software that is designed for small businesses, freelancers or consultants and individuals may provide simple, easy-to-use features right out of the box whereas large businesses may need more customized and unique features to do the heavy-lifting for them.